britishkenyan/HR-ANALYTICS-REPORT/README.md

 ### Exploratory Data Analysis (EDA)
 Summary Statistics:
 - Age: Mean age of employees, distribution of age across the company.
+- Gender: The males were more than females employees who left the company
 - Tenure: Length of employment across different job roles.
 - Performance Ratings: Distribution of performance ratings and its relationship to attrition.
 - Job Satisfactory Ratings:  Distribution of job satisfactory ratings and its relationship to attrition.